Joletaxi19/thesis-desi-cmb-fli/notebooks/README.md

 **Contents:**
 - `FieldLevelModel` creation and configuration
-- Synthetic observation generation from truth parameters
+- Synthetic observation generation from truth parameters (Gaussian likelihood)
-- MCMC inference with NumPyro NUTS sampler
+- MCMC inference with NUTS sampler
 - Parameter recovery validation
 - Visualizations: trace plots, posterior distributions, corner plots

+**Note:** The script version (`scripts/04_field_level_inference.py`) is optimized for batch execution on NERSC Perlmutter with multi-GPU parallelization and uses MCLMC instead of NUTS for efficiency.
+It works with a configuration YAML file, see [`docs/hpc.md`](../docs/hpc.md) for details.
+The used configuration file and the plots generated are stored in 'outputs/run_{timestamp}/'.
+The terminal output can be followed in real-time in the 'logs/' directory.

 ---